dickon/streaming/README.md

 ## The StructuredLogger class

-[StructuredLogger](Lib/StructuredLogger.cs) is a static class which provides an Announce method for producing a line of output, and a StartSection/EndSection pair to mark when you are doing something so that you can get structured logging.
+[StructuredLogger](Lib/StructuredLogger.cs) is a class which provides an Announce method for producing a line of output, and a StartSection/EndSection pair to mark when you are doing something so that you can get structured logging.
 This can be used in a console program and will work fine, printing output to the